-A detailed analysis was completed for the various remedial alternatives developed to address the potential MEC hazards at the 2.36-inch Rocket Area MRS. The purpose of this detailed analysis was to evaluate and compare the range of remedial action alternatives against the baseline condition (no action) to select one preferred alternative that was considered the most suitable to address the risks present.
-A detailed account of this analysis is provided in the FS for the Former Camp Fannin (Zapata, 2013b).
+A detailed analysis was completed for the various remedial alternatives developed to address the potential MEC hazards at the 60 mm Mortar Area MRS. The purpose of this detailed analysis was to evaluate and compare the range of remedial action alternatives against the baseline condition (no action) to select one preferred alternative that was considered the most suitable to address the risks present.
+A detailed account of this analysis is provided in the FS for Former Camp Fannin (Zapata, 2013b).
 A summary of this process is provided here.